renatoaloi/Enc28CoreLib/README.md

 Unfortunately, the real implementation for PIC do not fit in ATMega328 hardware.

-But I could manage to accommodate Microchip's concept inside W5100 library, as a hack.
+But I managed to accommodate Microchip's concept inside W5100 library, as a hack.
 This way, we could change between W5100 and ENC28J60 hardware without changes in Sketch's code: only changing between library cores.